-If the first review of detention is carried out at this time, see paragraphs 14.1 and 14.2, and Part II of Schedule 8 to the Terrorism Act 2000 in respect of action by the review officer.
+If the first review of detention is carried out at this time, see paragraphs 14.1 and 14.2, and Part II of Schedule 8 to the Terrorism Act 2000 in respect of action by the review officer

-- 3.5 The custody officer or other custody staff as directed by the custody officer shall: - (a) ask the detainee, whether at this time, they: - (i) would like legal advice, see paragraph 6.4; - (ii) want someone informed of their detention, see section 5; - (b) ask the detainee to sign the custody record to confirm their decisions in respect of (a); - (c) determine whether the detainee: - (i) is, or might be, in need of medical treatment or attention, see section 9; - (ii) requires: - an appropriate adult (see paragraphs 1.10, 1.11A, and 3.15); - help to check documentation (see paragraph 3.21); - an interpreter (see paragraph 3.14 and Note 13B). - (d) record the decision in respect of (c).
+- (b) Documents and materials which are essential to effectively challenging the lawfulness the detainee's arrest and detention must be made available to the detainee or their solicitor.
+Documents and material will be "essential" for this purpose if they are capable of undermining the reasons and grounds which make the detainee's arrest and detention necessary.
+The decision about what needs to be disclosed for the purpose of this requirement rests with the custody officer in consultation with the investigating officer who has the knowledge of the documents and materials in a particular case necessary to inform that decision (see Note 3G).
+A note should be made in the detainee's custody record of the fact that action has been taken under this sub-paragraph and when.
+The investigating officer should make a separate note of what has been made available in a particular case.
+This also applies for the purposes of section 14, see paragraph 14.0. - 3.5 The custody officer or other custody staff as directed by the custody officer shall: - (a) ask the detainee, whether at this time, they: - (i) would like legal advice, see paragraph 6.4; - (ii) want someone informed of their detention, see section 5; - (b) ask the detainee to sign the custody record to confirm their decisions in respect of (a); - (c) determine whether the detainee: - (i) is, or might be, in need of medical treatment or attention, see section 9; - (ii) requires: - an appropriate adult (see paragraphs 1.10, 1.11A, and 3.15); - help to check documentation (see paragraph 3.21); - an interpreter (see paragraph 3.14 and Note 13B). - (d) record the decision in respect of (c).